Bouchey Financial Group Ltd Makes New Investment in Thermo Fisher Scientific Inc. (NYSE:TMO)

-Bouchey Financial Group Ltd acquired a new position in Thermo Fisher Scientific Inc. (NYSE:TMO – Get Rating) in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund acquired 456 shares of the medical research company’s stock, valued at approximately $248,000.
+Bouchey Financial Group Ltd purchased a new position in shares of Thermo Fisher Scientific Inc. (NYSE:TMO – Get Rating) in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund purchased 456 shares of the medical research company’s stock, valued at approximately $248,000.

-A number of other hedge funds have also recently added to or reduced their stakes in TMO.
-Norges Bank acquired a new position in Thermo Fisher Scientific in the fourth quarter worth $2,784,029,000.
-BlackRock Inc. lifted its stake in Thermo Fisher Scientific by 3.8% in the fourth quarter.
-BlackRock Inc. now owns 30,982,611 shares of the medical research company’s stock valued at $20,672,838,000 after buying an additional 1,143,333 shares during the last quarter.
-Parnassus Investments LLC bought a new stake in Thermo Fisher Scientific in the first quarter valued at $552,948,000.
-Aaron Wealth Advisors LLC lifted its stake in Thermo Fisher Scientific by 58,892.8% in the first quarter.
-Aaron Wealth Advisors LLC now owns 482,561 shares of the medical research company’s stock valued at $817,000 after buying an additional 481,743 shares during the last quarter.
-Finally, B. Metzler seel.
-Sohn & Co.
-AG lifted its stake in Thermo Fisher Scientific by 153.8% in the first quarter.
-B. Metzler seel.
-Sohn & Co.
-AG now owns 745,995 shares of the medical research company’s stock valued at $175,928,000 after buying an additional 452,044 shares during the last quarter.
+A number of other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
+Mystic Asset Management Inc. acquired a new position in shares of Thermo Fisher Scientific in the 4th quarter valued at about $29,000.
+Advanced Research Investment Solutions LLC lifted its holdings in shares of Thermo Fisher Scientific by 213.3% in the 1st quarter.
+Advanced Research Investment Solutions LLC now owns 47 shares of the medical research company’s stock valued at $28,000 after buying an additional 32 shares during the period.
+Adirondack Trust Co. acquired a new position in shares of Thermo Fisher Scientific in the 2nd quarter valued at about $34,000.
+Oliver Lagore Vanvalin Investment Group purchased a new position in shares of Thermo Fisher Scientific in the 1st quarter valued at about $38,000.
+Finally, Lloyd Advisory Services LLC. increased its stake in shares of Thermo Fisher Scientific by 294.1% in the 1st quarter.
+Lloyd Advisory Services LLC. now owns 67 shares of the medical research company’s stock valued at $40,000 after purchasing an additional 50 shares in the last quarter.
 Institutional investors and hedge funds own 86.50% of the company’s stock.

 About Thermo Fisher Scientific